Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump

-The results of this validation step are shown in figure \ref{fig:pinn_cp_validation}.
+The results of this validation step are shown in figure~\ref{fig:pinn_cp_validation}.
 Here, the offset is adjusted so that $c_p=0$ at $x=-0.4$.
 This is necessary because the RANS equations used in the data assimilation procedure only include the pressure gradient and provide no information on the absolute value.
+The gray-shaded region in figure~\ref{fig:pinn_cp_validation} indicates the $95\%$ confidence interval for the experimental data.
+For details regarding the uncertainty analysis, we refer to the Appendix of \citet{gray_Experimental_2023a}.
 The veracity of the eddy viscosity field was assessed through a breakdown of the RANS equations, which showed that the turbulent forces are represented with satisfactory accuracy (see figure 8 in \cite{klopsch_Enabling_2025}).
 Relatively small residuals in the force balance remain, which likely result from three-dimensionality of the mean flow, which is not accounted for in the two-dimensional equations used for the PINN, and from limitations of the Boussinesq hypothesis.
 For a detailed description of the data assimilation methodology and validation of the assimilated mean fields, we refer to our previous studies~\citep{klopsch_Enabling_2025,vonsaldern_Mean_2022}.
 The data-assimilated mean fields serve as foundation for approximating the linear operators in this study.